 You doctor will be able to give you an idea of how long the operation will take and the details of the surgery.

 You will be given an anaesthetic so that you don't feel anything, but your doctor will decide if a general or local anaesthetic is most appropriate.
-If it is a general anaesthetic you will be put to sleep and you will not be aware of the surgery/procedure taking place.
-If you are having a local anaesthetic you will be awake during the procedure, but you should not be able to feel the operation as the area being operated on will be numb.
+If it’s a general anaesthetic, you will be put to sleep and you will not be aware of the surgery/procedure taking place.
+If you are having a local anaesthetic, you will be awake during the procedure, but you will not be able to feel the operation, as the area being operated on will be numb.

 Will I have to take any extra medicines following surgery?

 You may need to take medicines after your surgery that are different from those you've previously taken.
-You could take along the questions on the medicines list so that you can check how much to take, how often, and if there are any associated side effects.
+You could take along the questions on the medicines list so that after your operation you can check how much to take, how often, and if there are any associated side effects.

 How long before I start to feel better?

-Usually, recovery from an operation has two phases.
+Recovery from an operation usually has two phases.
 Initially, you will feel a lot better very quickly.
-But, it will then take a bit longer before you fully recover and notice the benefits of your surgery.
+However, it will then take time for you to fully recover and notice the benefits of your surgery.
 Your doctor may be able to give you an idea of how long it will take to recover from your operation.

 Will I have to make any lifestyle changes?

-Following your surgery you may not be able to go back to your normal diet and physical activity, straight away.
-Your doctor, nurse or dietician will be able to advise you on what you can do, what you should try to avoid doing and any modifications you should make to your daily routine.
+After your surgery, you may not be able to go back to your normal diet and physical activity, straight away.
+Your doctor, nurse or dietician will be able to advise you on what you can do, what you should try to avoid doing and any changes you should make to your daily routine.